-- 9.1.11 Romford Town Centre is identified as the preferred location for office and business space (e.g. studios, workshops, and office) development.
+- 9.1.11 Romford Town Centre is identified as the preferred location for office and business space (e.g. studios, workshops and office) development.
 It is anticipated that new public transport investment such as Crossrail which passes through Romford and the consequent demand to be stimulated from potential outmigration of businesses from central London looking for lower office rents in accessible locations will likely result in an uplift in demand for offices in Romford.
 Development in the former Office Quarter and elsewhere in Romford Town Centre should explore opportunities to provide high quality flexible and smaller size studios, workshops and office workspace units as part of mixed-use schemes to accommodate the needs of smaller and medium sized businesses.
 This could be provided above shops, as part of a mixed use regeneration scheme or in existing office space when there is capacity.
-Mixed use schemes with active ground floor uses in district centres will also be supported. - 9.1.12 In further demonstrating its commitment to being business friendly, the Council will support the sustainable growth and expansion of businesses and enterprises in the rural area, subject to proposals meeting the NPPF Green Belt policy requirements, by encouraging well designed new buildings and promoting the development and diversification of agricultural and other land-based rural business and by promoting the retention and development of local services and community facilities in villages, such as local shops, sports venues, meeting places, public houses and places of worship. - 9.1.13 Policy 20 Loss of Locally Significant Industrial Sites and Non-designated industrial land sets out how the Council will approach proposals for the loss of employment land in these sites.
+Mixed use schemes with active ground floor uses in district centres will also be supported. - 9.1.12 In further demonstrating its commitment to being business friendly, the Council will support the sustainable growth and expansion of businesses and enterprises in the rural area, subject to proposals meeting the NPPF Green Belt policy requirements, by encouraging well designed new buildings and promoting the development and diversification of agricultural and other land-based rural business and by promoting the retention and development of local services and community facilities in villages, such as local shops, sports venue, meeting places, public houses and places of worship.